quicwg/base-drafts/draft-ietf-quic-transport.md

 with minimal state.

-Receivers can discard all ACK Ranges, but they MUST retain the largest packet number that has been successfully processed as that is used to recover packet numbers from subsequent packets; see {{packet-encoding}}.
+Receivers can discard all ACK Ranges, but they MUST retain the largest packet number that has been successfully processed, as that is used to recover packet numbers from subsequent packets; see {{packet-encoding}}.

 A receiver SHOULD include an ACK Range containing the largest received packet number in every ACK frame.
-The Largest Acknowledged field is used in ECN validation at a sender and including a lower value than what was included in a previous ACK frame could cause ECN to be unnecessarily disabled; see
+The Largest Acknowledged field is used in ECN validation at a sender, and including a lower value than what was included in a previous ACK frame could cause ECN to be unnecessarily disabled; see
 {{ecn-validation}}.